LeonAndrade/LeonAndrade.github.io/README.md

   - Products:
     - `stockcode`: Categorical / Serial.
 It seems to be the unique ID of a product.
     - `price`: Quantitative.
-Assuming its the price for that row's `quantity` value.
+Assuming its the unitary price of a product.
     - `description`: Categorical.
 Description of the product.

   - Customers: